-Lumber size is often referred to as 4/4 (pronounced FOUR-QUARTER), 5/4 (FIVE-QUARTER), 6/4 (SIX-QUARTER) ETCETERA.
-This refers to the thickness of the lumber when it is first sawn, and in its rough size.
+Lumber size is often referred to as 4/4 (pronounced FOUR-QUARTER), 5/4 (FIVE-QUARTER), 6/4 (SIX-QUARTER), etc. This refers to the thickness of the lumber when it is first sawn and in its rough dimensions.
+4/4 lumber is sawn in the rough to a full 1 inch.
 The size increases in 1/4″ increments.
-5/4 lumber measures one and one-quarter inches, or five 1/4″ increments.
-When surfaced, the lumber is dressed to 1″, and 4/4 would be dressed to 3/4″.
+5/4 lumber is sawn at one and one-quarter inches, or five 1/4 inch increments, 6/4 lumber is sawn at 1 1/2 inches, and so on.